bitcoin/bips/bip-0139/field-registry.md

 - `name`: Optional string wallet name.
 - `note`: Optional string note about this backup, written by the user when the backup is made.
-- `date`: Optional integer Unix timestamp in seconds recording when the backup was made.
+- `date`: Optional timestamp recording when the backup was made.
 - `network`: Optional string network identifier.
   Valid values are `bitcoin` (mainnet), `testnet3`, `testnet4`, `signet`, and `regtest`.
 - `last_height`: Optional integer representing the last block height the exporter had